xero/lvthn/docs/TEST_REPORT.md

 ### Byte-Order Preprocessing

-NESSIE vectors use standard big-endian byte order. mipher uses AES-submission byte order (bytes are reversed before being packed into 32-bit little-endian words).
-The correct preprocessing for mipher is to **reverse all bytes** of the key, plaintext, and ciphertext.
+NESSIE vectors use standard big-endian byte order. leviathan uses AES-submission byte order (bytes are reversed before being packed into 32-bit little-endian words).
+The correct preprocessing for leviathan is to **reverse all bytes** of the key, plaintext, and ciphertext.

 This was determined empirically by testing all combinations of byte/word transformations against multiple known-good vectors.
 The discovery process and the discrepancy with the